 Most programs print consignment and buy-outright agreements, labels, tags, receipts, checks and reports.

-A program like Best Consignment Shop Software's Deluxe Edition does all of that for a one-time payment of $395.
+A program like Best Consignment Shop Software's Deluxe Edition does all of that for 1 payment of $395.

 Everything else is 'bells and whistles' with competing programs starting at $1,100 and up.